FHantke/brave-browser-wiki/Blocking-goals-and-policy.md

 In Standard blocking mode (the default), Brave does not apply network-level filter list blocking to first-party requests.
 In Aggressive blocking mode, both third-party and first-party requests are blocked.
 Read more in the [blog post](https://brave.com/privacy-updates/9-web-compat-blocking/).

+Note: Brave will always attempt to block anti-adblock behavior.

 ### First-party blocking

 While Brave does not intentionally target first-party advertising for blocking, Brave doesn't consider it an error either.
 In other words, Brave does not try to block first party ads, but won't take efforts to unblock first-party ads if they're being blocked by other steps.